top of page

 Tournament Rules

-Play starts with Player 1, then Player 2 and so on.
+Play starts with Seat 1, then Seat 2 and so on.

 Three-player games

-• Lanterns and starting cards are dealt out, starting with Player 1
+• Lanterns and starting cards are dealt out, starting at Seat 1

-• Player 3 is dealt one additional card
+• Seat 3 is dealt one additional card

 • Play begins